 This blog was updated on July 25th, 2023.

-Selecting the best data management system to track students experiencing homelessness can be challenging.
+Selecting the best case management system to track students experiencing homelessness can be challenging.
 For schools nationwide, understanding the backgrounds and living situations of the students they serve is vital to providing adequate support.
 Finding the right system to collect essential student data is not always straightforward.

 Challenges with Tracking Students Experiencing Homelessness